geudde/attic-chest/pages/04.season-3/18.meeting-39/03.ode/docs.md

 II

 But hark! the portals sound, and pacing forth,
-&emsp; With steps, alas! too slow,
+&emsp;&emsp;With steps, alas! too slow,
 The college gyps, of high illustrious worth,
-&emsp; With all the dishes in long order go:
+&emsp;&emsp;With all the dishes in long order go:
 &emsp;In the midst, a form divine
 &emsp;Appears the fam’d Sirloin;
 And soon with plums and glory crown’d
 Almighty Pudding sheds its sweets around.
 &emsp;Heard you the din of dinner bray?
-&emsp; Knife to fork, and fork to knife;
+&emsp;&emsp;Knife to fork, and fork to knife;
-&emsp; Unnumber’d heroes in the glorious strife,
+&emsp;&emsp;Unnumber’d heroes in the glorious strife,
 Thro’ fish, flesh, pies, and puddings, cut their destin’d way.

 III